-A lead could be someone who’s downloaded one of your ebooks in exchange for which, they’ve had to leave their email address.
+At the same time, a lead could be someone who’s downloaded one of your ebooks in exchange for which they’ve had to leave their email address.

-To distinguish the good leads from the bad ones, marketers and sales teams use the term lead quality.
+To distinguish good leads from bad ones, marketers and sales teams use the term lead quality.

 Alright, now let’s focus on how you can acquire more customers with lead generation funnels.